What are the different sections of Smart Lessons used for?

 Skill Mastery sections will only appear in Smart Lessons made by the Education Perfect team.

-Skill Mastery sections are used to test students' ability to perform specific skills, by drawing on a large pool of questions and asking them in a random order until students have successfully answered a certain number of questions correctly, and answered a certain number in a row correctly.
+Skill Mastery sections are used to test students' ability to perform specific skills.
+They are pulled from a large pool of questions and ask the students in a random order until they have successfully answered a certain number of questions correctly, and answered a certain number in a row correctly.

 For example, a Skill Mastery section might contain a number of multiplication questions of equivalent difficulty; when students have demonstrated that they can multiply several times in a row, they should be able to answer all of the other questions in that section so can move on.
 This means that students who grasp the concepts quickly can progress while students who need more help can spend more time practicing.